nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Liana**: I climb because I feel comfortable with the sport.
 I feel that my brain and my physical capabilities are constantly being pushed and I like the challenge.

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
-**Liana**: Last June 2018 I had a competition in Thailand.
-It was the Asian Cup.
+**Liana**: Last June 2018 I had a competition in Thailand- it was the Asian Cup.
 Two weeks before the competition, I had a really bad fall and my heel was injured.
 I couldn't walk properly and I could not put weight on my foot.
 I had to use crutches for a week and a cane for the next week.
-I left the Philippines with an injury.
-My brother aided me in getting to Thailand.
-Despite my injury I still competed.
-I had lesser expectations and I just wanted to enjoy my climb, despite the injury.
+I left the Philippines with an injury, and my brother aided me in getting to Thailand.
+Despite my injury, I still competed.
+I had lesser expectations and I just wanted to enjoy my climb.
 I was more careful with my movements and my falls to avoid landing on my heel.
 This was the worst injury I had.
 But because of this, I was more focused and I carefully planned all my movements.
 I was not pressured to win, I was not stressed out.
 This enabled me to realize all the emotions that restrained my previous performances.
 At the last route, my heel was very painful.
 I still went on until the last second.
 When the buzzer rang I asked my brother to carry me to a seat because it was too painful to walk on.
 Despite this, I was able to finish 8th place in this competition.
 I was happy with the result.
 I did not expect to land so high being injured.

 **Send**: What's your favorite kind of hold and why?
 **Liana**: Crimps, because they are friendly to me.
 I have small hands and can hold tiny holds.
 I think my fingers are quite strong as well because of the tiny holds.